laixintao/prometheus-http-sd/README.md

 - Support static targets from Json file;
 - Support static targets from Yaml file;
+- Support caching for the generated result, one prometheus-http-sd can serve thousands of prometheus instances;
 - Support generating target list using Python script;

 ## Installation